GraphBLAS/SuiteSparseSessions/Session9/README.md

 **Atomic Early Exit:**
 When a task finds a terminal value, it sets an atomic flag so other tasks can skip work.

-> "If a task is already started, it won't get terminated unless it finds itself a terminal condition.
-But you see, I have 64, I typically allocate a lot of tasks.
-If you have 10 threads, I'll create 64 times that number of tasks, so I have 640 tasks."
-[00:51:52]

 **Relaxed Termination:**
 Tasks that have already started continue to completion, but new tasks check the atomic flag and skip if terminal value found.